-What do I do if I find a nail or screw in my horse’s hoof?
+What to do if your horse steps on a nail or screw

 Even a tiny screw can threaten your horse’s life.

-For all horse barns and farms, you can help reduce the risk of this happening by buying a large rolling magnet.
+Reduce the risk of street nails by buying a large rolling magnet.

-They are also called magentic sweepers.
+- They are also called magnetic sweepers.
 I like the magnets that roofers use, they are about 3 feet wide on wheels and you can push them around!